cabforum/servercert/docs/BR.md

 *Effective March 15, 2026*, when processing CAA records, CAs MUST process the accounturi and validationmethods parameters as specified in RFC 8657.
 In addition:
 * If the CA accepts certificate requests via any protocol other than the ACME protocol defined in RFC 8555, the CA MUST define the recognized format of the accounturi in this [Section 3.2.2.8](#3228-caa-records) of their CPS.
-* The CA MUST define each recognized validationmethods label, along with the corresponding Section 3.2.2.4 subsection number, in this [Section 3.2.2.8](#3228-caa-records) of their CPS.
-Labels MUST comply with Section 4 of RFC 8657.
+* If the CA accepts certificate requests via any protocol other than the ACME protocol defined in RFC 8555, the CA MUST recognize validationmethods labels formed by concatenating the string ‘ca-dv-’ with the BR 3.2.2.4 subsection number, e.g. ‘ca-dv-7’ represents the DNS method described in TLS BR 3.2.2.4.7.

 If the CA issues a certificate after processing a CAA record, it MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.